liberaledemokraten/asciidoc-theme/README.md

 * Compass-2 ([ld-theme_compass-2.yml](ld-theme_compass-2.yml)) - a plain theme with a compass on its title cover
 * Braille ([ld-theme_braille.yml](ld-theme_braille.yml)) - a plain theme with Atkinson Hyperlegible as font and a larger font size

+Please note that the themes may include our name, Liberale Demokraten - Die Sozialliberalen, at some parts, e.g. in the footer.
+But you should change that before you publish anything using these themes.
+The license of this project as well as the copyright notes below do not permit you to publish any content in the name of the authors or copyright holders unless explicitly permitted after all.

 ## Sample PDF Files
 Some sample PDF files (in German) can be found in the below links: